Page Eight: Plot summary

 Johnny Worricker is a long-serving MI5 officer.
-His best friend and superior, director general Benedict Baron, summons Johnny to a meeting with MI5 agent Jill Tankard and Home Secretary Anthea Catcheside regarding a potentially explosive report.
+His best friend and superior, director general Benedict Baron, summons Worricker to a meeting with fellow MI5 agent Jill Tankard and Home Secretary Anthea Catcheside regarding a potentially explosive report.
 Worricker highlights a note at the foot of page eight alleging that Prime Minister Alec Beasley has knowledge of secret overseas prisons where American authorities have tortured terror suspects.
 If true, Beasley did not share any intelligence gained with the security services, at the possible expense of British lives.

-At the same time, Johnny begins spending time with his neighbour Nancy Pierpan, a Syrian-born political activist whose brother was killed by the Israeli military.
-Johnny shares his love of modern art and jazz with Nancy but, wondering if she aims to exploit his connections, asks friend and covert intelligence operative Rollo to investigate her.
+At the same time, Worricker begins spending time with his neighbour Nancy Pierpan, a Syrian-born political activist whose brother was killed by the Israeli military.
+Worricker shares his love of modern art and jazz with Nancy but, wondering if she aims to exploit his connections, asks friend and covert intelligence operative Rollo Maverley to investigate her.
 Meanwhile, Baron dies of a heart attack at his country home before he can make the report public.
-Beasley orders the report to be buried and tells Johnny of his plans to replace MI5 with a US-style Homeland Security organisation.
+Beasley orders the report to be buried and tells Worricker of his plans to replace MI5 with a US-style Homeland Security organisation.
 Catcheside's silence is bought by naming her Deputy Prime Minister.

-Johnny sells a valuable Christopher Wood painting from his own art collection, for cash.
-He breaks into the studio of an acquaintance of Nancy's, seen loitering around the apartment building, and learns that the acquaintance is Tankard's son and has been paid to monitor him.
-Johnny realises that Beasley and Tankard are running a politicised "cowboy" intelligence operation.
-Johnny gives Nancy a copy of the secret file on her brother's death but points out that he would be implicated if its existence were to be revealed by her.
-Johnny ends up making a deal with Tankard to keep quiet about the report.
-In return for Johnny's silence, Tankard agrees to kill the reorganisation of the intelligence services and leak the file on Nancy's brother's murder to the BBC.
-The fallout forces Johnny to disappear for his safety.
+Worricker sells a valuable Christopher Wood painting from his own art collection, for cash.
+He breaks into the studio of an acquaintance of Pierpan's, seen loitering around the apartment building, and learns that the acquaintance is Tankard's son and has been paid to monitor him.
+Worricker realises that Beasley and Tankard are running a politicised "cowboy" intelligence operation.
+Worricker gives Pierpan a copy of the secret file on her brother's death, but points out that he would be implicated if its existence were to be revealed by her.
+Worricker ends up making a deal with Tankard to keep quiet about the report.
+In return for Worricker's silence, Tankard agrees to drop the reorganisation of the intelligence services and leak the file on Pierpan's brother's murder to the BBC.
+The fallout forces Worricker to disappear for his safety.

-Johnny gives Nancy another Christopher Wood painting from his collection and tells her she can have his car, as he is leaving the country.
-On seeing the leaked report of her brother's murder on the news, she realises that Johnny arranged it to allow her to pursue a legal case against the Israelis without implicating himself.
-At Stansted Airport, Johnny dumps the original report incriminating Beasley in a rubbish bin.
-As Johnny looks at the departure screen, Nancy looks closely at Johnny's painting, of a church near a beach.
+Worricker gives Pierpan another Christopher Wood painting from his collection and tells her she can have his car, as he is leaving the country.
+On seeing the leaked report of her brother's murder on the news, she realises that Worricker leaked it to allow her to pursue a legal case against the Israelis without implicating himself.
+At Stansted Airport, Worricker dumps the original report incriminating Beasley in a rubbish bin.
+As Worricker looks at the departure screen, Pierpan looks closely at Worricker's painting, of a church near a beach.